 So, the easiest thing to do is forgive yourself and then get back onto the wagon.

 Remember, that I NEVER give people the advice to “just write your book” as if that were Step 1 in the whole process.
 It isn’t and it’s a sure-fire way to make you crazy, stress you out, and make your book feel overwhelming.

-If you’re ready to write your book the easy way, then join the Book Gameplan Membership HERE.
+If you’re ready to write your book the easy way, then get on my calendar here.

 - Daily Actions for Bootstrapping Your Book - September 19, 2023

 - 3 Honest Truths About Connecting with Your Divine Calling - September 12, 2023